Linaro/poplar-tools/build_instructions.md

     make ARCH=arm64 CROSS_COMPILE="${CROSS_64}" -j ${JOBCOUNT}
 ```

-- Gather the required components you built above in order to create
+### 5 - Gather the required components you built above

-  the Poplar USB drive recovery image.
+This is done in order to create the Poplar USB drive recovery image.

 ```shell
     cd ${TOP}/recovery